semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 This page is talking about `Core Types`, which are the *basic* types: *Integer*, *String*, *float / double*, ...
 But even more types are available in Elasticsearch, such as `Array`, `Object`, `IP`, `Geo Point` and `Geo Shape` (two types I'd like to write an article about).

-I could write a hundred pages article about types, as they have hundred of options, but I don't think it would be relevant here.
+I could write a hundred page article about types, as they have hundreds of options, but I don't think it would be relevant here.
 So that I let you read the official documentation, which is complete and clear.

 #### Analyzers

 Wow, wow, wow!
-It has been a long way till there.
+It has been a long way until we got here.
 Right now will be our first talk about **full-text search**, and more precisely, **text analysis** with Elasticsearch's **Analyzers**.

 I hope you do remember, I talked a bit about **Tokenizers** and **Token filters** in the first article, when I gave you an overview of what is behind Elasticsearch, and how text is processed by Elasticsearch.